sezreks/sezreks/README.md

-Hi, I’m @sezreks and I develop games uing Unity.
+Hi, I’m @sezreks and I develop games using Unity.